 Typical courses appropriate for each concentration are listed at SEM Concentrations.
 You can discuss alternatives with your adviser.

 There are many career paths in SEM.
-See Career Path in SEM for examples.
+See Career Path for examples.

 Some classes are available online, and we will be looking into expanding the number of offerings in the future.